 We seek to engage, strengthen, and empower Jewish students through a variety of leadership and learning fellowships, committee roles for large-scale programs, and training opportunities.
 Apply now for a leadership opportunity for next school year!
 Applications for leadership fellowships are due on April 30.

 - participate in leadership workshops, engage your peers, and gain program-planning experience

-- Fellows will be expected to commit several hours a week towards their initiatives and should be prepared to see this as a part-time internship throughout the school year.
+- commit several hours a week towards initiatives and be prepared to see this as a part-time internship throughout the school year

 Alternative Break Fellows